 So how do you avoid bunions in the first place?
 Dr. Raigaga shares tips on how to prevent not only bunions but future foot problems too:

 - Shoe shopping: When trying on shoes, don’t assume they will stretch out enough to become comfortable if they don’t feel rightthe minute you try them.
 Opt for a wider or larger size.
 Remember your feet change throughout your life, and they generally get wider and longer as we age.
 Pointy shoes and high heels can exacerbate bunions further.

 - Lose weight: The average person takes about 5,000 steps a day, and our entire body weight is supported by the feet.
 Being overweight can exacerbate foot problems and losing weight can greatly reduce the pressure and strain on your feet with every step.

-- Stretch Daily: There are plenty of good foot stretches that don’t take long to do.
-There are some on the American Academy of Orthopaedic Surgeons website.
+- Stretch daily: There are plenty of good foot stretches that don’t take long to do.
 “As we have more birthdays, we generally get less flexible in our body,” Raigaga says.
 “Overstraining stiffened joints, ligaments, tendons and muscles can create micro-tearing which can lead to chronic inflammation.
 Daily stretching is vital to avoid injury.”

 “Having daily foot pain is not normal,” states Dr. Raigaga, “If there is no change to your pain after trying foot supports, over-the-counter meds, and massage, please seek help from a professional specialist to prevent further damage and continued pain.”